Balancing your studies with work, family and personal life can be challenging.

 This technique helps you to ‘monotask’ and stay focused within a fixed schedule:

-Some self-discipline is needed to start studying and keep up with your goals and study schedule.
+Self-discipline is needed to start studying and keep up with your goals and schedule.

 Did you know you can train your self-discipline?